-There is an amusement park there which is a great way to bring in the Vietnamese New Year 2019, with different kinds of rides and so much entertainment.
+There is an amusement park there which is a great way to bring in the New Year in Vietnam 2020, with different kinds of rides and so much entertainment.
 If you take a cable car and head higher, you will come across Sun World.
 You can get a great view of the Golden Bridge from there and if you visit at night, it is even more beautiful and one of the most romantic places in Vietnam.
 Sun World has a temple and a lot of different famous tourist attractions like Buddha sculptures and much more.
 It is a stone village that has a lot of gardens and displays plenty of architecture from the French colonialism period.

 The best way to experience a Vietnamese New Year festival is to visit a local area like Tao Dan Park or if you even ask the locals they will tell you the best place and the best time to find a large parade.
 You will be able to see lion dance performances, a lot of bells, drums and gongs being sounded, and Vietnamese street food being distributed at the Tet Vietnam Festival.
 You will also get to see the locals in beautiful outfits in colors of red and yellow, which signify prosperity and success.
-Moreover, there will be a lot of traditional Vietnamese New Year food that you can taste like xio (sticky rice), thit ga (steamed chicken), giio cha (Vietnamese sausages) and a lot more.
+Moreover, there will be a lot of traditional Vietnamese New Year food that you can taste like xio (sticky rice), thit ga (steamed chicken), giio cha (Vietnamese sausages) and a lot more at Tet Vietnam.

-To be a part of the Lunar New Year in Vietnam, you should go to watch the fireworks that start at exactly 12:00 am.
+To be a part of the Lunar New Year in Vietnam 2020, you should go to watch the fireworks that start at exactly 12:00 am.
 They are on display along the Han river banks which gives travelers a great chance to go island hopping in Vietnam.
 They will be over the Han Swing Bridge or the Dragon Bridge and can be seen from the other side of the river as well.
 To get a better view of the fireworks, you should be on a rooftop.
 You can visit some great rooftop bars like Novo Hotel, Green Plaza or Azura to experience the countdown with your friends and get a great view of the fireworks while indulging in some good food and drinks.

-You can spend New Year’s day in Vietnam by visiting some temples like Perfume Pagoda in Hanoi, Thien Mu Pagoda in Hue, and Linh Unh Pagoda in Da Nang and take part in Vietnamese New Year traditions.
+You can spend New Year’s day in Vietnam by visiting some temples like Perfume Pagoda in Hanoi, Thien Mu Pagoda in Hue, and Linh Ung Pagoda in Da Nang and take part in Vietnamese New Year traditions.
 There are many more pagodas you can visit but these are the most popular.
 In fact, visiting the pagodas in Hue is one of the most interesting things to do in Hue.
 It will be a great time for you to experience the Vietnamese New Year traditions.
 The temples tend to be crowded at this time but you get to interact with the locals, watch them make offerings, pray and feel all set to make a fresh start, now that the past year has gone by.
 This is will be a great experience as you celebrate New Year in Vietnam 2020.

 Most theme parks like Asia Park, Vin Pearl, Dam Sen Park and others have so much more to offer around this time.
 Even recreational centers like Helio tend to have specific events during Tet and you’d be able to experience all of it even if you don’t have 4 days in Vietnam.
 They have all that entertainment at reasonable prices and they have offers on rides and food and some places even have little parades within the theme parks while the people perform and show off their lion dances for an exciting Vietnamese New Year celebration.

 Although there are a few rare markets that are open, you can take up the opportunity and go to a few and pick up some handmade ornaments, accessories and more to pair with your outfits and be a part of the festival.
 Although most of the stalls will be closed, there will definitely be a few that will be selling either souvenirs or decorations with the festival.
 You can buy some and decorate your hotel room a little with it or you can take them back home with you.
 Ben Thanh Market and Dong Xuan Market are two places that tend to have some stalls open at this time to make you feel eclectic for a Vietnamese New Year celebration.
 There are also many shopping places in Hue that you can check out to buy awesome merch for your New Year celebration.

 9. Visit Mui Ne Resort Town

 You can visit this beach if you want a change of scenery from all the empty streets.
-The Mui Ne beach is warm and is a perfect way to keep warm during winter, which is why it’s called one of the best beaches in Vietnam.
+Mui Ne beach is warm and is a perfect way to keep warm during winter, which is why it’s called one of the best beaches in Vietnam.
 You can even go swimming here.
-Most people come here to kite surf but with the festival, most of the places including this beach tend to be quite vacant.
+Most people come here to kite surfing but with the festival, most of the places including this beach tend to be quite vacant.
 If you still have the energy you can take a drive to Fairy Springs to watch the local wildlife and observe exotic flowers for a warm Vietnamese New Year greeting.